basho/basho_docs/source/languages/en/riak/theory/concepts/dotted-version-vectors.md

 In terms of performance, the difference between vector clocks and DVVs should be minimal in most cases.
-Because DVVs de-duplicate updates,
+Because DVVs de-duplicate updates, they should generally be smaller than objects that use vector clocks.

 ## Usage